 King House makes available family groups in conjunction with our outpatient services and weekend visits.
 Family involvement in the treatment and recovery process has been a proven way to encourage and support a successful recovery.

-Following the King House program clients may require additional support.
+Following the King House program patients may require additional support.
 ASAC offers a variety of continuing services including:

 - Transitional Housing